What can I grow to make money

 Most profitable houseplants to grow and sell

-There are some plants out there that can fetch a healthy sum, again the beauty with growing is that nature does much of the work, you just maintain it.
+Some plants out there can fetch a healthy sum.
+Again, the beauty of growing is that nature does much of the work.
+You maintain it.
 Some of the most profitable houseplants to grow and sell are:

 • Swiss Cheese Plant (Bathroom plant)